Routine use cases

 What to do next

-For "What to do when low-energy weeks changes your routine plan", choose one low-pressure action: use a tool or guide only after the actual question is clear.
-Use the related Orena guide for "What to do when low-energy weeks changes your routine plan" when you want app support for that action.
-The useful signal for "What to do when low-energy weeks changes your routine plan" is whether the reader can treat a routine note as planning support, not proof with less uncertainty.
+For "Routine adjustment: low energy weeks", choose one low-pressure action: use a tool or guide only after the actual question is clear.
+Use the related Orena guide for "Routine adjustment: low energy weeks" when you want app support for that action.
+The useful signal for "Routine adjustment: low energy weeks" is whether the reader can treat a routine note as planning support, not proof with less uncertainty.

 Evidence boundary